kristerkari/react-native-css-modules-stylename-example/README.md

 <img src="screenshots/demo.gif" width="600">

-This app is a port of [Tape Recorder](https://codepen.io/scottohara/pen/qobKB) codepen by [Scott O'Hara](https://codepen.io/scottohara/).
+This app takes [Tape Recorder](https://codepen.io/scottohara/pen/qobKB) codepen by [Scott O'Hara](https://codepen.io/scottohara/) and ports it to React Native.
 You can try to run in first in the browser and then see how it works in React Native.

 To see code examples, have a look at [TapeRecorder.css](src/TapeRecorder.css) and [TapeRecorder.js](src/TapeRecorder.js) inside src folder.